David Ben-Gurion: Childhood and education

-David Ben-Gurion was born in Płońsk in Congress Poland—then part of the Russian Empire.
-His father, Avigdor Grün, was a "pokątnym doradcą" (secret adviser), navigating his clients through the often corrupt Imperial legal system.
+David Ben-Gurion was born in Płońsk in Congress Poland—then part of the Russian Empire, to Polish Jewish parents.
+His father, Avigdor Grün, was a pokątny doradca (secret adviser), navigating his clients through the often corrupt Imperial legal system.
 Following the publication of Theodore Herzl's Der Judenstaat in 1896 Avigdor co-founded a Zionist group called Beni Zion—Children of Zion.
 In 1900 it had a membership of 200.
 David was the youngest of three boys with an older and younger sister.
 His mother, Scheindel (Broitman), died of sepsis following a stillbirth in 1897.
 It was her eleventh pregnancy.
 Two years later his father remarried.
 Ben-Gurion's birth certificate, found in Poland in 2003, indicated that he had a twin brother who died shortly after birth.
-Between the ages of 5 and 13 Ben Gurion attended 5 different heders as well as compulsory Russian classes.
+Between the ages of five and 13 Ben-Gurion attended five different heders as well as compulsory Russian classes.
 Two of the heders were 'modern' and taught in Hebrew rather than Yiddish.
-His father could not afford to enroll Ben-Gurion in Płońsk's Beth midrash so Ben Gurion's formal education ended after his Bar Mitzvah.
+His father could not afford to enrol Ben-Gurion in Płońsk's beth midrash so Ben-Gurion's formal education ended after his bar mitzvah.
 At the age of 14 he and two friends formed a youth club, Ezra, promoting Hebrew studies and emigration to the Holy Land.
 The group ran Hebrew classes for local youth and in 1903 collected funds for the victims of the Kishinev pogrom.
 One biographer writes that Ezra had 150 members within a year.
-A different source estimates the group never had more than 'several dozen' members.
+A different source estimates the group never had more than "several dozen" members.